 - Fbot is clearing the way for a new breed of botnet that could create its own devastation in the future.

-There does appear to be a strong correlation to the Satori botnet that terrorized Huawei and Realtek SDK devices.
+There does appear to be a strong correlation to the Satori botnet that terrorized Huawei, Realtek SDK devices, and .
 Satori was coded from the infamous Mirai IoT botnet that wreaked havoc on millions of devices.
 There is a good chance that Fbot is just the beginning of a more advanced malware script about to hit devices on the net.

 All said and done, we can only but hope that this is just the kind gesture of a lone programmer or team that wants to hit back at and rid the net of unethical crypto miners.
-All this could be avoided however if we used vpn pour torrent.
+The issue now is if these bots a malicious in the long run, then using something like a vpn pour torrent service would not protect anyone from the virus because encryption alone is not enough to stop these kinds of bots.